-Across England, Wales and Scotland voters will be going to the polls in elections for devolved assemblies, directly elected mayors, police and crime commissioners, local councils and a parliamentary by-election.
-In Scotland and Wales 16 and 17 year olds will be able to vote.
-Polls are open 7am to 10pm and you can find your polling station at: http://iwillvote.org.uk/?nc=1
+Across Wales, Scotland and parts of England, voters will be going to the polls in local council elections.
+Polls are open 7am to 10pm and you can find your polling station at: https://wheredoivote.co.uk/

 Paddy Lillis – Usdaw General Secretary says:

 “Usdaw is urging our members to vote today and asking them to support their local Labour candidates.
-Labour is focussed on making Britain stronger and fairer as we recover from the pandemic and rejects business as usual.
+Labour is focussed on making Britain stronger and fairer as we recover from the pandemic and face a growing cost of living crisis.

-“Millions of low-paid workers have provided essential services to help ensure the country is fed, healthy and safe through the lockdown and will continue to do so.
-Usdaw members employed in supermarkets across the food and pharmaceutical supply chains and the funeral industry welcomed the key worker status, but that respect and appreciation must not fade into the background when this national crisis passes.
+“Millions of low-paid workers provided essential services to help ensure the country is fed, healthy and safe through the pandemic and will continue to do so.
+Usdaw members employed in supermarkets across the food and pharmaceutical supply chains and the funeral sector welcomed their key worker status, but that appreciation means little as too many are now struggling to make ends meet.

 Notes for editors: